davemo/blog.davemo.com/app/posts/2021-11-20-developer-experience-feedback-loops-and-an-enjoyable-workflow-for-node-js-tool-development.md

 }
 ```

-> NPM has some [documentation](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#files) on a few other `files` details that you may find helpful.
+> NPM has some [documentation](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#files) on `files` that you may find helpful.

 Limiting `files` to just the `dist` directory ensures that we keep our package as small as possible, which is already taken care of thanks to `ncc` producing a single file.
 If you want to double check to see _exactly_ which files npm would add to the package, you can run `npx npm-packlist`.